Aducanumab-avwa (Aduhelm)

 Per the label, if dosing is resumed following a temporary suspension, dosing may resume at that same dose and titration schedule prior to the dosing suspension.
 The benefits of reaching and maintaining the 10 mg/kg dosage should be considered when evaluating a potential dose suspension.

-Footnote1* Suspend until MRI demonstrates radiographic resolution and symptoms, if present, resolve; resumption of dosing should be guided by clinical judgment.
+Footnote1* Suspend until MRI demonstrates radiographic resolution and symptoms, if present, resolve; consider a follow-up MRI to assess for resolution 2 to 4 months after initial identification.
+Resumption of dosing should be guided by clinical judgment.

-Footnote2** Suspend until MRI demonstrates radiographic resolution and symptoms, if present, resolve; resumption of dosing should be guided by clinical judgment.
+Footnote2** Suspend until MRI demonstrates radiographic stabilization and symptoms, if present, resolve; resumption of dosing should be guided by clinical judgment; consider a follow-up MRI to assess for stabilization 2 to 4 months after initial identification.

 Footnote3*** Suspend until MRI demonstrates radiographic stabilization and symptoms, if present, resolve; use clinical judgment in considering whether to continue treatment or permanently discontinue Aduhelm.